-Intradialytic parenteral nutrition therapy (IDPN) is considered for PA when a gastrointestinal disease or condition is present and is the cause of the recipient's inability to sufficiently absorb enough nutrients to maintain their weight and strength.
-Authorization will not be considered for
+Intradialytic parenteral nutrition therapy (IDPN) is considered for PA when a gastrointestinal disease or condition is present and is the cause of the beneficiary's inability to sufficiently absorb enough nutrients to maintain their weight and strength.
+Authorization will not be considered for beneficiaries who only have renal failure or insufficiency and an associated poor appetite or failure to thrive.